-If you want to have a great trip to Vietnam, Explore One Vietnam think you should learn a few common Vietnamese words before backpacking through Vietnam.
+If you want to have a great trip to Vietnam, I think you should learn a few typical Vietnamese phases before backpacking through Vietnam.
 For example, hello and thank you in Vietnamese.

-1. How to Say & Pronounce Hello in Vietnamese
+1. How To Say Hello / Hi in Vietnamese

 “Xin Chao” is one of the words that tourists need to learn before traveling to Vietnam.
 Usually, in daily communication, Vietnamese people often use the word “Chao,” and they only use “Xin Chao” on informal occasions or when speaking at events and conferences.